 If you’re insured under a whole life insurance policy, chances are you may receive dividends from your insurance company at some point.
 This depends on how successful the insurance company is in a given year and therefore is not guaranteed.
 However, if you are fortunate enough to receive a dividend, there are many ways it can be put to use:

 If whole life insurance sounds too rigid, there are a few other types of permanent life insurance policies to choose from:

-3. Variable Life Insurance: With this, you can decide how a part of your cash value gets invested, utilizing sub-accounts, stocks and bonds.
-If you’re able and willing to track your investments diligently, this is a great way to maximize the cash value on a permanent life insurance policy.
+Variable Life Insurance: With this, you can decide how a part of your cash value gets invested, utilizing sub-accounts, stocks and bonds.
+If you’re able and willing to track your investments diligently, this is a great way to maximize the cash value of a permanent life insurance policy.

 If you’re not sure about getting a whole life insurance policy, speak with a licensed life insurance agent who can assess your needs and help you find the best option.
 Also, comparing the costs and benefits will help determine if it’s worth investing in the long term.